FAQ & Troubleshooting

 General Questions

-ContextVault is an external context management system for Claude Code.
-It creates a two-tier documentation system (global + project-level) that helps AI assistants remember context across sessions.
-Instead of starting fresh every conversation, Claude reads your vault and has full project context.
+ContextVault is an external context management system for AI coding assistants.
+It creates a two-tier documentation system (global + project-level) that helps AI tools remember context across sessions.
+Instead of starting fresh every conversation, your AI reads your vault and has full project context.
+Works with Claude Code, Cursor, Windsurf, Cline, and any MCP-compatible tool.

 Yes, ContextVault is completely free and open source under the MIT license.
 You can use it for personal projects, commercial work, or modify it for your needs.